SAP-samples/teched2025-IN160/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/3_37.png)

+[!NOTE]
-**Note**: You can copy the already created integration flow **IN160 - Replicate Sales Order to S4 and Shopify** with your user ID suffixed as name from the [Solution package](https://workshop-eu-02a.integrationsuite-cpi033.cfapps.eu10-005.hana.ondemand.com/shell/design/contentpackage/IN160SolutionPackage?section=ARTIFACTS).
+You can copy the already created integration flow **IN160 - Replicate Sales Order to S4 and Shopify** with your user ID suffixed as name from the [Solution package](https://workshop-eu-02a.integrationsuite-cpi033.cfapps.eu10-005.hana.ondemand.com/shell/design/contentpackage/IN160SolutionPackage?section=ARTIFACTS).
 Please choose the package you just created while copying.

 Alternatively, follow the next steps.